joinpursuit/AC_4_Web/bridge/lessons/0a_terminal.md

-# Terminal
+# The Command Line

+## Objectives

-Objective: Students will learn to use Terminal for navigating through the file system, creating and deleting files and folders, running the node REPL, and using node to execute JavaScript code.
+Students will understand what a Graphical User Interface (GUI) is, what a command line (=terminal) is, and why we use the command line.
+They will learn to use Terminal to perform basic tasks such as navigating the file system, creating, moving and deleting files and folders, and opening and editing text files.

 ## Vocabulary